neo4j-rstats/neo4r/README.md

   - `on_load` : the code to execute on load
   - `con` : the connexion object
   - `url` : the url of the csv to send
-  - `header` : wether or not the csv has a header
+  - `header` : whether or not the csv has a header
   - `periodic_commit` : the volume for PERIODIC COMMIT
   - `as` : the AS argument for LOAD CSV
   - `format` : the format of the result